CLCStriders/striders/pages/kit.md

 You are able to personalise any of the training tops by adding your name on the back for £1.

-To place an order, or for more details, please speak to Hedley Philips at training or by email <kit@clcstriders-runningclub.co.uk>.
+To place an order, or for more details, please speak to a member of the committee at training or by email <kit@clcstriders-runningclub.co.uk>.
 You will need to advise your size and colour combination.
 Cheques should be made payable to CLC Striders Running Club.